RabiaAqel/finetuning-plants-classification/README.md

 <p>
 <b>PlantClef2015</b>
 1000 species of plants represented by images of the whole plant or different parts of the plants.
-Data contains 113204 images which is split initialy as 80:30 for train:test.
-Train set split 80:30 again for Cross-Validaiton.
+Train set split 80:30 for Cross-Validaiton.
 Each image is identified based on taxonomic ClassId.
 Unique species ClassId mapped to indexes in range [0,999] representing the class id for model output.
 Mapping of ImageId (Image name) to generated classes mapping saved as a numpy array file.
 I rescalled the images to (224,224,3) seperatley.
 Possible to specify resizing using a Keras library.
+  Test on selected set of the offered test dataset.
+Only 4633 images corresponding to one of the 1000 species.
 Source: http://www.imageclef.org/lifeclef/2016/plant
 </p>